rux/spectrogram/README.md

 ------------

  * On a Mac clone/copy the spectrogram directory into a ~/Spotify/spectrogram/ directory
- * On Windows clone/copy the spectrogram directory into a "My Documents\Spotify\spectrogram\" directory
+ * On Windows clone/copy the spectrogram directory into a "My Documents\Spotify\spectrogram\" directory (Windows currently untested)

 You should then be able to type "spotify:app:spectrogram" into the search bar.
 If that doesn't work then you may have to set up a dev account.